trajano/trajano-swarm/README.md

 ## Required files

-The mappings to the following files should change to match your CA, Intranet DMZ certificate and Intranet DMZ private key respectively.
+The mappings to the following file should change to match your Intranet CA.

     - /d/p/trajano.net/devops-ca-R2.crt